 On Friday, the news broke about Log4Shell, an easy-to-exploit vulnerability being exploited across the world.
-We have kept our blog from Friday up to date with the latest news, mitigations and strategies that you can take as a maintainer or operator of software using log4j.
+We have kept our blog up to date with the latest news, mitigations and strategies that you can take as a maintainer or operator of software using log4j.

 The news is big enough to have been featured in the media, and the crunch has been felt by industry insiders - but there are a few unanswered questions.
 Why exactly is this so widespread?

 Sonatype are the stewards of the default location for most Java software to fetch their components: the Maven Central Repository.
 It's also the go-to-destination for producers of open source to distribute their products.
 As such, we have been diving into download statistics to see how quickly the transition from vulnerable to fixed versions is happening.